V2X (or Vehicle-to-Everything) technology has moved into the spotlight after providing emergency support during recent blackouts in Tasmania.

 To address the challenges posed by blackouts while promoting electric vehicle adoption and V2H usage, Tasmania needs to take a multifaceted approach:

-1. Invest iV2Xn Infrastructure: Upgrading aging power lines and substations will be essential.
+- Invest in Infrastructure: Upgrading aging power lines and substations will be essential.
 Improved infrastructure can enhance the grid’s resilience against blackouts and accommodate increased EV demand.

 As the state continues to embrace renewable energy and electric vehicles, it must simultaneously address infrastructure challenges to ensure a reliable power supply.
 With careful planning and investment, Tasmania can pave the way for a sustainable energy future that utilizes V2H technology to support both its residents and the environment.